siavash119/qtchan/README.md

 # Features
-* browse and post (Captcha V1 no longer supported by 4chan; need to use a pass to post until Captcha V2 implemented) on 4chan
+* browse and post on 4chan
 * auto update threads and auto download original file
 * download all media as original filename
 * tree style tabs and save state (./session.txt)